datasciencenw/datasciencenw.github.io/pages/about.md

 ### Fit

-We provide solutions fit to your problems.
+We provide solutions *fit* to your problems.
 There is no one-size-fits-all solution

 ### Open

-We are passionate about being open, both in the tools we use and the solutions we provide.
+We are passionate about being *open*, both in the tools we use and the solutions we provide.
 We only use open source software (e.g.; R, Python).
 Moreover, we are open about the limitations of our solutions.

 ### Clean

-Simple, elegant, no excess junk.
+Simple, elegant, *clean* solutions with no excess junk.
 We'd much rather provide a clean, 1 page / 100 line of code solution that does exactly what you want (and nothing more) rather than a 100 page / 10,000 line of code solution that includes a bunch of junk you don't want.

 ### Insightful

-We don’t just provide solutions, we provide actionable insights.
+We don’t just provide solutions, we provide actionable *insights*.

 # Influences